 The Authority is required to disclose material transactions with related parties - bodies or individuals that have the potential to control or influence the Authority or to be controlled or influenced by the Authority.
 Disclosure of these transactions allows readers to assess the extent to which the Authority might have been constrained in its ability to operate independently or might have secured the ability to limit another party's ability to bargain freely with the Authority.
-The Authority has adopted a materiality level of £5,000 for disclosure of related party transaction relevant to members and staff.
+The Authority has adopted a materiality level of $\pounds 5,000$ for disclosure of related party transaction relevant to members and staff.

 The National Park Authority is made up of 18 members, 12 appointed by Pembrokeshire County Council and 6 directly by the Welsh Government.
 Members of the Authority have direct control over the Authority's financial and operating policies.
 The total of members' allowances paid in 2014/15 is shown in Appendix 1.
-The Authority maintains registers of Members' Interests and Gifts & Hospitality, with register of Members' Interest available for inspection on the Authority's website.
-There are no issues to report arising from the entries in these registers, and the Authority's ability to control or influence another party as result of the recorded interests is considered highly unlikely.
+The Authority maintains registers of Members' Interests and Gifts & Hospitality, with register of Members' Interest available for inspection on the Authority's ability to control or influence another party as result of the recorded interests is considered highly unlikely.